chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 ``key``
    **Ruby Type:** String, Array

    If a keyserver is provided, this is assumed to be the fingerprint; otherwise it can be either the URI of GPG key for the repo, or a cookbook_file.
-Default value: ``nil``.
+Default value: empty array.

    New in Chef client 13.4.